return5/HelperModules/Documentation/StringLib.md

 - ```StringLib:charIter(str)```
   - returns iterator which iterates over each character in provided string in order.
+  - iterators operates over a table created from passed in string, so changes to string inside of iteration dont affect iteration.

 - ```StringLib:wordIter(str)```
     - returns iterator which iterates over each word in provided string in order.
     - a word is defined as any combination of letters,numbers,or punctuation.
+    - iterators operates over a table created from passed in string, so changes to string inside of iteration dont affect iteration.